Continuous Chain of Thought Enables Parallel Exploration and Reasoning: Experimental Results

 \subsection{Continuous Supervised Training Results}

-\textbf{Teacher Forcing and Self-feeding Comparison:} As described in \Cref{sec:continuous-sft}, we tested two approaches of providing prefixes during training the CoT2 model with CSFT.
+\textbf{Teacher Forcing and Self-feeding Comparison:} As described in CSFT section, we tested two approaches of providing prefixes during training the CoT2 model with CSFT.
 Although the model autoregressively generates at inference time, teacher forcing yields better performance than self-feeding during CSFT training.
-Our results demonstrate that, We also tested curriculum settings, where we switch to self-feeding after a pre-determined number of epochs in the training.
+We also tested curriculum settings, where we switch to self-feeding after a pre-determined number of epochs in the training.
 Still, the accuracies didn't improve beyond pure teacher-forcing training.
 The results are illustrated in \Cref{fig:hard_soft_teacher_comp}, where we refer to teacher-forcing as "hard-teacher" and refer to self-feeding as "soft-teacher".

 \textbf{Sparse Supervision for Discrete Baseline:} We also tested providing a subset of the correct path to the discrete model.
 We observed that a sparsely supervised discrete model can achieve better performance than the fully supervised discrete model when the distribution is "easier" to handle by the model.
 As an example, we tested the case when we have $5$ input digits from the range of $11$ to $19$.
 In this case, in nearly all of the cases, the answer to our MNNS game is (sum of minimum 3 numbers) - (sum of maximum 2 numbers) out of the 5 input numbers.
 In this case, when only 1 token from the correct path is provided to the discrete model, it's better than 3 and 5 token cases.
 However, when we change the distribution to a range of numbers from $5$ to $13$, which makes the question reasonably harder, the discrete model with $1$ token supervision performs worse than the other two, and the discrete model with full supervision performs best.
 The results are demonstrated in \Cref{fig:discrete-sparse-supervision}.